jitbit/HtmlSanitizer/README.md

 </script>
 ```

+The sanitizer uses [whitelisting](https://en.wikipedia.org/wiki/Whitelisting) (as opposed to "blacklisting") approach to clear out everything that's not allowed.

+## Speed

-The sanitizer uses [whitelisting](https://en.wikipedia.org/wiki/Whitelisting) (as opposed to "blacklisting") and uses browser/DOM to parse the html by creating an invisible "sandboxed" iframe.
+It uses browser/DOM to parse the html by creating an invisible "sandboxed" iframe (hense the browser "front-end only" requirement) which makes it **much faster** than many "pure JavaScript" sanitizers.

 ## Tags allowed by default